mmashh/myplanner/README.md

 The tester must register for an account using the UI.
 Navigate to <http://localhost:8080/register> to register for an account (once the application is running)

 ## Database Information & Sample Users

+To access contents of the database, execute the following command to enter postgres after spinning up the database container.
+`docker exec -it myplanner_db_1 psql myplanner_data -U flask`

 ### The following sample data is available for users